 C Diff Foundation came to fruition.
 The C Diff Foundation Members, with their

-Volunteer Patient Advocates, successfully “Raise C. diff.
-Awareness” nationwide and in fifty-six (56) countries and host a U.S. Nationwide information Hot-Line (1-844-FOR-CDIF) to support health care providers, patients, and families manage through the difficulties of a C. diff. infection.
+Volunteer Health Advocates, successfully “Raise C. diff.
+Awareness” nationwide and have touched lives in fifty-six countries.
+There is a U.S. Nationwide information Hot-Line (1-844-FOR-CDIF) to support health care providers, patients, and families to manage through the difficulties of a C. diff. infection.
 There are a variety of patient/family programs available to provide information and support.

 An excerpt from USA Today article published in 2012: Deaths and illnesses are much higher than reports have shown.
 In March, the CDC said in a report that the C difficile infection kills 14,000 people a year.
 But that estimate is based on death certificates, which often don’t list the infection when patients die from complications, such as kidney failure.
 Hospital billing data collected by the federal Agency for Healthcare Research and Quality shows that more than 9% of C. diff-related hospitalizations end in death — nearly five times the rate for other hospital stays.
 That adds up to more than 30,000 fatalities among the 347,000 C. diff hospitalizations in 2010.
 Thousands more patients are treated in nursing homes, clinics and doctors’ offices.

 “We’re talking in the range of close to 500,000 total cases a year,” says Cliff McDonald, a C. diff expert and senior science adviser in the CDC’s Division of Healthcare Quality Promotion.
 And annual fatalities “may well be … as high as 30,000.”